Mount Snow’s History

 Feb.
 3-6, 2000 – The X Games at Mount Snow

-Mount Snow hosts the 4th Annual ESPN Winter X Games at Mount Snow.
+Mount Snow hosts the 4th Annual ESPN Winter X Games.
 More than 350 international athletes compete in 10 events.
 The Games shatter previous attendance records, attracting 83,500 people and outdrawing all other Winter X Games combined.
-The Games are broadcast on ESPN, ESPN2 and ABC, and worldwide reach more than 20 million viewers in 140 countries.
+The Games are broadcast on ESPN, ESPN2 and ABC, reaching a worldwide audience of more than 20 million viewers in 140 countries.

 Feb.
 1-4, 2001 – The X Games Return